 If you want the LGPS to pay some or all of an AA tax charge on your behalf, you must notify Bedfordshire Pension Fund no later than 31 July in the year following the end of the year to which the AA charge relates.
-As the election form must state the agreed amount of tax to be paid and the debit to be applied to pension benefits it is essential that you liaise with Bedfordshire Pension Fund as soon as possible before that date.
-Any election completed after 31 July cannot be accepted.

-However, if you are retiring (and will be taking all of your benefits from the LGPS) and you want the LGPS to pay some or all of the tax charge on your behalf from your benefits, you must tell your pension fund before you become entitled to those benefits.
+However, if you are retiring (and taking all of your benefits from the LGPS) and you want the LGPS to pay some or all of the tax charge on your behalf from your benefits, you must tell your pension fund before you become entitled to those benefits.

-Your pension fund, at their discretion, may also agree to pay some or all of an annual allowance charge on your behalf in other circumstances, eg where your pension savings are not in excess of the standard AA but are in excess of the tapered or money purchase AA, or where part of the charge relates to pension savings outside of the LGPS.
+Bedfordshire Pension Fund, at their discretion, may also agree to pay some or all of an annual allowance charge on your behalf in other circumstances, eg where your pension savings are not in excess of the standard AA but are in excess of the tapered or money purchase AA, or where part of the charge relates to pension savings outside of the LGPS.
+Contact your pension fund for more information.